78 Notable alumni of

 -

-Jonathan David Cahn is an American Messianic Jewish Rabbi, author, and novelist known for his debut novel The Harbinger.
+Jonathan David Cahn is an American Messianic rabbi, author, and novelist known for his debut novel The Harbinger.
 He is the founder and leader of the Beth Israel Worship Center in Wayne, New Jersey.
+His ministry weaves together contemporary American politics with right-wing Christian beliefs and the text of the Christian Bible.
+He is a controversial figure among Christians, Jews, and secular historians.

 -